 Clinical Speech & Language Studies

-Head of Discipline: Dr. Martine M. Smith
+Head of Discipline: Dr. Irene Walsh

-The department of clinical speech and language studies is the longest established centre for the professional education of speech and language therapists in Ireland.
+The Department of Clinical Speech and Language Studies is the longest established centre for the professional education of speech and language therapists in Ireland.
 The department offers both undergraduate and postgraduate courses for speech and language therapists, as well as opportunities for research and continuing professional development.

 In research and teaching, the department seeks to contribute to ensuring equality of access to communication opportunities and social participation for children and adults with speech, language and communication impairments and to building knowledge in the management of all aspects of swallowing and feeding difficulties.
 The department has strong links with a wide network of clinical services and is committed to collaborative partnership with health service providers.
+More about CSLS

 The undergraduate Clinical Education programme has been developed by the department, in association with the profession, to facilitate the integration of theory into practice and the development of professional skills and clinical competencies that will enable students to join the speech and language therapy profession.
 These pages have been created to provide practice educators and students with information on the clinical learning pathways that underlie the four year clinical education programme.